TLF-Contract-Claims-Insight-8.jpg

 In disputes involving the interpretation of ambiguous terms in federal contracts, adjudicative forums also look to the parties’ actions during the performance phase of the contract to determine their intent.
 On follow-on contracts, materials documenting the parties’ previous performance trends, such as internal memorandums and progress reports, are seen as strong evidence for determining a reasonable interpretation of ambiguous terms.
 Pre-dispute performance phase actions of the government and the contractor are generally seen as demonstrating their respective subjective interpretations of how performance should be delivered on the contract.

 In resolving ambiguous contract clauses, any government interpretations of similar clauses on other contracts may be viewed by adjudicative forums as the government’s reasonable understanding of how performance should be carried out under the clause at issue.
 Similarly, government interpretations may be contained in official pronouncements, such as agency policy letters, internal memorandums, and relevant laws and statutes.
-Such official pronouncements are considered communications and actions of a contracting party during the performance phase of the contract for the purposes of assigning reasonable meaning to ambiguous terms.
-Such official pronouncement may be viewed as communications clearly signaling the government’s intent or interpretation of specific clauses.
-Such extrinsic evidence may be strong enough to bind the parties contractually as to the meaning of the ambiguous terms as relevant to the performance phase of the contract.
+Official pronouncements are considered actions of the government during the performance phase of the contract for the purposes of assigning reasonable meaning to ambiguous terms.
+Such extrinsic evidence relevant to the performance phase of the contract may be strong enough to bind the parties contractually.

 • Limitations on Extrinsic Evidence